-Air Fryer Parsnips are an easy and healthy side option, ready in just 20 minutes.
-Honey mustard parsnips combine honey, dijon mustard and a handful of spices for a healthy veggie side.
+A perfect side to any meal, these Air Fryer Parsnips are easy, healthy and ready in just 20 minutes.
+These honey mustard parsnips combine honey, dijon mustard and a handful of spices for a healthy veggie side.

 The honey and mustard parsnip combination is also very appealing because it’s sweet and savory all together.